 Harold Kerzner is a very well-known project management author whose textbook on project management has grown a big following among both students and professionals.

 It is currently available in the latest twelfth edition with the next one scheduled to be released in March.

-What makes it different from the other project management books we covered so far, is the easy approach to tools and methodologies.
+What makes it different from the other project management books we covered so far, is the easy approach to tools, such as daily planners, handy schedule planners and to-do lists, and methodologies.
 They are talked about and explained in the book, but Kerzner emphasizes the importance of completing the project successfully and keeping things simple and streamlined.